-The decision to have a limb amputated is difficult for the person and his or her doctor.
+The decision to have a limb amputated is difficult for the person and their doctor.
 Many times, extensive measures have been tried to save the limb.
 The major causes of amputation are diabetes and/or peripheral arterial disease that results in either painful, poor limb function or gangrene.

 In general, amputation is recommended for: